Asd-g/AviSynth-SmoothUV2/README.md

 # Description

-SmoothUV is a spatial derainbow filter.
+SmoothUV2 is a spatial derainbow filter.

 The luma is returned unchanged.

 This is [a port of the VapourSynth plugin SmoothUV](https://github.com/dubhater/vapoursynth-smoothuv).

-The file name is SmoothUV2 but the function name is SmoothUV.
-The reason for changing the file name is that the original SmoothUV plugin has one more function SSHiQ that is not ported here.

 # Requirement